On This Page

 About This Park

 Located at the south end of Kinaskan Lake between the Skeena and Coast Mountain Ranges, this park offers spectacular scenery and good rainbow trout fishing.
-The Iskut River runs through the park to the south, where it enters a smaller lake called Natadesleen.
+The Iskut River runs through the park to the south, where it enters Natadesleen Lake.
 The Little Iskut River branches off to the west into Mt.
-Edziza Provincial Park and Recreation Area.
+Edziza Provincial Park.

 Established Date: December 4, 1987